-24 Jul Why Successful People Go To Psychotherapy
+Why Successful People Go to Psychotherapy

 Successful people go to psychotherapy because they know that if they invest in themselves, they will be more effective at what they do, enjoy themselves more, and have more satisfying relationships with the important people in their lives.

 Psychotherapy is not only for people who have suffered trauma or who can’t function in their daily lives.

 Would you consider not brushing your teeth and not taking a shower or grooming yourself most days?
 Probably not.
-That’s because you are self-respecting, successful person.
+That’s because you are a self-respecting, successful person.
 You were taught methods as a child for getting rid of the build-up of daily life from your body.

+Even self-respecting, successful people have psychological build-up.
+Since you are so successful, you manage it well.
+But that doesn’t mean that it isn’t there, and isn’t robbing you of smoother sailing each day.
 Going through the process of eliminating that build-up and getting comfortable and competent at methods to release it is how you will remain “successful” through the most stressful times of your life.

-The strongest, most self-confident and competent people in the world confront and embrace their vulnerabilities in the presence of another person.
-There are plenty of successful 60 year-olds out there who rely on an ever changing cocktail of drugs to get through the day and night and wish they’d gone to therapy 30 years ago.
+The strongest, most self-confident, and competent people in the world confront and embrace their vulnerabilities in the presence of another person.
+There are plenty of successful 60-year-olds out there who rely on an ever-changing cocktail of drugs to get through the day and night wishing they’d gone to therapy 30 years ago.